Phil Amos

 Phillip Albert Amos QSO (4 September 1925 – 8 June 2007) was a New Zealand politician of the Labour Party.
+He was of Māori (Kāi Tahu) and Pākehā descent.

 Biography

 Early life

 Amos was born in Wanganui in 1925, the son of John Amos.
 He received his education at Otorohanga District High School, later renamed as Otorohanga College.
 He attended Auckland Teachers College followed by the University of Auckland.

 He was a Royal New Zealand Air Force (RNZAF) pilot in the Pacific in World War II.
 After demobilizing in 1946 he went to Teachers' College and University, where he studied both anthropology and politics.
 He had a passion for human rights and was strongly opposed to racism, in particular the apartheid system in South Africa and Rhodesia.
 This lead him to sign up with the Princes Street branch of the Labour Party in 1949 contrasting with the strong National Party affiliation in his father's family.

 As a teacher Amos aspired to be his own boss and chose to work at a sole-charge school to avoid taking orders from a principal.
 He then won promotion to a two-teacher school which he could also be principal of.
 He later taught at intermediate and secondary schools as well.
 Amos and his wife Jill worked as teachers in isolated communities where they were confronted by the challenges facing Maori and Pacific people due to rural isolation and later urban migration.
 There they taught student notions such as non-violence, racial equality and belief in parental involvement in schools.
 Such attitudes were then uncommon in New Zealand education circles.